learn-co-curriculum/introduction-to-the-dom/README.md

 ![opening-console](https://s3-us-west-2.amazonaws.com/curriculum-content/onboarding/introduction-to-dom/opening-console.gif)

 > From the webpage displaying Wikipedia, right click (or two fingers click on a Mac) and select the select the last option in the dropdown that you see, labeled "inspect".
-The Google Develepor console will either pop up on the right or the bottom of your screen.
+The Google Developer console will either pop up on the right or the bottom of your screen.

 > From this webpage, look at the Chrome menubar at the top of the page.
 Click on "View", then select "Developer", then "Developer Tools".
 This will open the Google Developer Console.